Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Acknowledgments

-This publication is part of the project SIGN (file VI.Vidi.233.220) of the research programme Vidi, financed by the Dutch Research Council (NWO) and awarded to EJB.
+This publication is part of the project SIGN (file VI.Vidi.233.220) of the research program Vidi, financed by the Dutch Research Council (NWO) and awarded to EJB.
 EJB is also supported by the Hybrid Intelligence Center, a 10-year program funded by the Dutch Ministry of Education, Culture and Science through the NWO.
 This work was supported by a Funda\c{c}\~ao para a Ci\^encia e Tecnologia, I. P. (FCT) project ref.
-2020.02773.CEECIND to AC; and the Netherlands Institute of Advanced Studies (NIAS). \fi
+2020.02773.CEECIND to AC; and the Netherlands Institute of Advanced Studies (NIAS).
+EJB thanks Leon Lang for valuable feedback on an early version of this paper. \fi

 \etocdepthtag{mtappendix}

 \etocsettagdepth{mtpaper}{none} \etocsettagdepth{mtappendix}{subsection} \etocsettocstyle{